-Tom Wilkinson is lecturer in architectural history at Birkbeck, University of London, and history editor of the Architectural Review.
-His book on the visual culture of the German inflation will be published later this year.
+Tom Wilkinson is a research associate at Karlsruhe Institute of Technology and an associate lecturer at Birkbeck, University of London.
+His book on the visual culture of the German inflation will be published in January 2024.

 All change at the Venice Architecture Biennale?